ibm-cloud-docs/apps/ts_apps.md

 {: tsSymptoms}

 ```
-An error exec: "docker": executable file not found in $PATH was encountered while building the Docker image.
+An error exec: "docker": executable file not found in $PATH was encountered while the Docker image is building.
 ```
 {: screen}